HSA or FSA?

 - This amount is broken down in equal amounts to be taken from your paychecks.
 This lowers your taxable income (pre-tax benefit).

-- Money can only be used for medical expenses (to avoid paying a penalty on the withdrawal).
-You don’t pay tax (or penalty) on this money when it is used for an appropriate medical expense.
+- Money can only be used for medical expenses.
+You don’t pay tax on this money when it is used for an appropriate medical expense.

 - You can only spend as much as is available in your account.